aimanafzal/SalesChamp/README.md

-Instructions and code to deploy MongoDB, a backend Node.js microservice that connects to it, and a frontend that connects to the backend.
+Instructions and code to deploy MongoDB, a backend Node.js microservice that connects to it.

-The frontend uses React and is served with nginx.

 The backend uses Express and features a `/api/movies` endpoint with CRUD operations enabled.
 The backend uses Express and features a `/api/genres` endpoint with CRUD operations enabled.